Phil Costa (American football)

-Phil Costa (born July 11, 1987) is an American former professional football center in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Maryland.
+Phil Costa (born July 11, 1987) is an American former professional football player who was a center in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Maryland Terrapins.

 Early life

 Costa attended Holy Cross High School.
 He was a starting left guard, who played in every game during his three seasons on the team.

 He was a three-time All-County and two-time All-parochial selection.
 He received a first-team All-South New Jersey, All-East region and second-team All-state honors as a senior.

 College career

-Costa accepted a football scholarship from the University of Maryland.
+Costa accepted a football scholarship from the University of Maryland, College Park.
 As a sophomore, he appeared in all 13 games with six starts (5 at left guard and one at right guard).

 As a junior, he appeared in all 13 games, starting the final 12 contests at right guard.
 He contributed to running back Da'Rel Scott becoming the seventh player in school history to rush for over 1,000 yards in a season and Chris Turner (American football) to pass for the seventh-highest single-season mark in school history (2,516 yards).

 As a senior, he was switched to center to replace the recently graduated Edwin Williams and started all 12 games.